 Google Analytics Dashboard for WP is a featured plugin that will display Google Analytics statistics on your website backend.
 Analytics data, like number of visits, provided through Google API, is integrated into a simple widget on your WordPress Administration Dashboard.

 Note: If you don’t have a Google Analytics account you should create one before proceeding.
-Follow this video tutorial first: How to Set Up Google Analytics on Your Website.
+To create an account, a property or a view follow this video tutorial.

 To access the analytics data, the plugin will need your authorization.
 The following video will guide you through the authorization process and will show you some basic features and how this plugin works.

 You can also use your own Google Analytics API Project to authorize the plugin.
-This is suitable for web developers, for websites generating a big amount of API requests or for webmasters managing multiple websites.
+This is suitable for web developers, for websites generating a huge amount of API requests (huge websites/huge networks) or education purposes.
 To use your own API Project, select use your own API Project credentials in Google Analytics -> General Settings.